How to Become a Freelance Writer with No Experience

 However, I strongly recommend you to invest in a self-hosted website.
 How can you convince your clients that you’re a successful writer if you can’t even pay for a self-hosted website?

 The cost is very low for the benefits it provides.
 If you still can’t afford it, you can use free hosting such as wordpress.com or Blogger.
-They’re limited to the designing part, so you won’t be able to create a very attractive site like this one for example.
+They’re limited to the designing part and you won’t be able to monetize your blog later, so you won’t be able to create a very attractive site like this one for example.

 Then, as soon as you make your first dollars writing online, make sure to invest in a self-hosted site (or transfer your free one into a self-hosted one).